2013 New Zealand rugby league season: Wellington

 The University Hunters defeated the Randwick Kingfishers 22-10 to win the Wellington Rugby League competition.

 Canterbury

 The Hornby Panthers won the Canterbury Rugby League grand final with a 22-20 win in overtime over Halswell.
 It was the first game of rugby league to be played at Christchurch's Rugby Park.

 Addington, Sydenham and Linwood all celebrated their centenaries during the season.

 Waikato

 Taniwharau defeated Hamilton City Tigers 18-16 at Resthills Park, Hamilton.

 Northland

-The Hikurangi Stags won the Whangarei City & District rugby league title, by defeating the Takahiwai Warriors 36-26 at Toll Stadium, Whangarei.
+The Hikurangi Stags won the Whangarei City & District rugby league title, by defeating the Takahiwai Warriors 36-26 at Toll Stadium, Whangārei.